wrdrd/docs/docs/consulting/remote-work.rst

 - Ahead of time,
   verify that your camera and microphone work with the software that the team has chosen to work with.
-- Have a plain text bullet point agenda.
+- Have a plain text agenda (e.g. in :ref:`Markdown`)

-  - If you're leading the meeting, have a bullet point agenda.
+  - If you're leading the meeting, have a plain text agenda.
   - How long is the meeting expected to last?
   - Post the agenda in the text chat.
   - If you're participating in the meeting, it'll likely be very helpful